Recovering After a Pedestrian Accident in Georgia

 • Coma.

 These severe and devastating injuries that can arise from a pedestrian accident can also result in significant economic losses for the victim.
-Victims of pedestrian accidents should consider pursuing a personal injury lawsuit to seek damages for medical costs, lost wages, loss of earning capacity, pain and suffering and other non economic costs that result from a severe injury.
+Victims of pedestrian accidents should consider pursuing a personal injury lawsuit to seek damages for medical costs, lost wages, loss of earning capacity, pain and suffering, and other losses.

 Atlanta Pedestrian Accidents Are Complicated